smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 ⚠️ Do not forget that we cannot load a `model.joblib` file without the code that was used in order to train it!
 After all, we need to be using the exact same pipeline ⚠️

-👉 In order to load a model, the code that was used in order to train it needs to be installed on the machine
+👉 The loading of the model requires the code used to train the model to be installed on the machine.

 ### About the version of your trained model + packages